shiirumini-ms/GEE-Hack-a-thon/README.md

 # 2. Visualisation of the amount of forest cover loss and gain for your protected area
 ![](https://github.com/shiirumini-ms/GEE-Hack-a-thon/blob/master/Figures/Forest%20cover%20loss%20%26%20gain.png)

+Figure 1.
+Annual forest cover loss and gain in the Pink Lake protected area between 2001 and 2016.
+Loss and gain are shown as separate bars for each year.
+Forest loss (blue) clearly exceeds forest gain (red) in every year.
+Some years show small pulses of forest gain, but these are insufficient to compensate for the amount of forest area lost.
+Deforestation pressures have been relatively consistent, with no extended periods of recovery and massive loss before 2005.

 ![](https://github.com/shiirumini-ms/GEE-Hack-a-thon/blob/master/Figures/Plot%202.png)

+Figure 2.
+Net forest change for each year (computed as forest gain minus forest loss).
+The protected are experienced a massive decrease before 2005 and did not recover in subsequent years.

 __*Your text and/or figures.*__